Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Template for the setting with risk as constraint

-Two timescale algorithms have been employed in a RL context in the context of actor-critic algorithms (cf. \cite{konda1999actor}, \cite{borkar2005actor}, \cite{bhatnagar2009natural}, \cite{bhatnagar2010actor}).
-Several simulation-based optimization algorithms (cf. the textbook \cite{Bhatnagar13SR} which has a detailed description of stochastic optimization algorithms using the simultaneous perturbation method) use the two timescale stochastic approximation approach as well.
-In both settings, the analysis of the various timescales conform to the view that the faster timescale recursions see the iterates on slower timescale as quasi-static, while the slower timescale recursions see the iterates on faster timescale as equilibrated, which in essence is equivalent to assuming slower timescale iterates as constant while analysing faster timescale recursions and using converged values of faster timescale iterates for analysis of slower timescale recursions.

-As illustrated in Figure \ref{fig:algorithm-flow}, the template for a risk-sensitive policy gradient algorithm would involve the following items: \begin{enumerate} \item a two-timescale update rule for the policy parameter and Lagrange multiplier; \item estimates of the objective $J(\cdot)$ and the risk measure $G(\cdot)$, which can be obtained by sampling from the underlying MDP with the current policy parameter, and then using a suitable estimation scheme, usually based on stochastic approximation (in RL, this would be equivalent to some form of TD-learning), or based on Monte Carlo averaging; the estimate of the objective would feed into estimating the policy gradient (see step below), while the estimate of the risk measure is necessary for the gradient of the Lagrangian, as well as for the dual ascent procedure; and, \item estimates of the gradients $\nabla F(\cdot)$ and $\nabla G(\cdot)$ for primal descent - this may be quite challenging if the underlying risk measure has no structure that can be exploited in an MDP framework. \end{enumerate}
+The template for a risk-sensitive policy gradient algorithm would involve the following components: \begin{enumerate} \item A two-timescale update rule for the policy parameter $\theta$ and the Lagrange multiplier $\lambda$; \item Estimates of the objective $J(\cdot)$ and the risk measure $G(\cdot)$, which can be obtained by sampling from the underlying MDP with the current policy parameter, and then using a suitable estimation scheme, usually based on stochastic approximation (in RL, this would be equivalent to some form of TD-learning), or based on Monte Carlo averaging; the estimate of the objective would feed into estimating the policy gradient (see step below), while the estimate of the risk measure is necessary for the gradient of the Lagrangian, as well as for the dual ascent procedure; \item Estimates of the gradients \diff{$\nabla J(\cdot)$} and $\nabla G(\cdot)$ for primal descent, which may be challenging to obtain if the underlying risk measure has no structure that can be exploited in an MDP framework. \end{enumerate}

-We postpone the convergence analysis of the policy update algorithm in \eqref{eq:theta_descent_det}--\eqref{eq:lambda-ascent} to Section \ref{sec:convergence}, and cover the necessary background material in the next section, which is necessary for understanding the special cases presented in Section \ref{sec:risk-algos}, as well as for the convergence analysis of the algorithm.